 R.S.O.
 1990, CHAPTER O.2, 3.(1)

-Many Occupier’s Liability cases involve falls, which often occur at stores, malls, supermarkets or on sidewalks, roads.
+Many Occupier’s Liability claims involve slips, trips and falls, which frequently occur at malls, supermarkets, stores, roads, sidewalks, driveways and in homes.
+These occupier’s liability claims can be caused by a wide range of property hazards, and can lead to broken bones, fractures and concussions, in addition to other serious injuries.
 However, the Courts have been willing to impose liability under this statute for a wide variety of injuries, ranging from those sustained constructing building improvements, to allowing a problem gambler into a casino to sexual assault.